mdpappu006/wp-all-tags/README.md

 ```

-# 15. show the post thumbnail in href
+# 15. Show the post thumbnail in href

 ```php